 By the mid-1950s, Ferrari was producing a substantial number of road cars, and the separation between them and those built for competition was becoming more clearly defined.
-However, to say that there was a "production" Ferrari in the 1950s would still be a bit of a stretch.
-The design and construction of bodies remained the work of the individual carrozziera.
+However, to say that there was a "production" Ferrari in the 1950s that could not be raced would be a bit of a stretch, as would the suggestion that there was such a thing as a "production" Ferrari-underneath, perhaps, but the design and construction of bodies remained the work of individual carrozziera, and this was to become the defining characteristic of Ferrari road cars in the 1950s and 1960s.

-During the early part of the 1950s, Ferrari road cars varied from the 212 series (which remained in production until October 1953) through the 340 America (1951-52), 342 America (1952-53), and 375 America, introduced in 1953.
-These were the first road cars to carry the Ferrari name successfully beyond Italy, particularly to the United
+During the early part of the 1950s, Ferrari's road cars varied from the 212 series (which remained in production until October 1953) through the 340 America (1951-52), 342 America (1952-53), and 375 America, introduced in 1953.
+These were the first road cars to carry the Ferrari name successfully beyond Italy, particularly to the United States, where Luigi Chinetti had now established Ferrari as